 This tutorial has been created specifically for beginner guitar players that are approaching to written music and symbols for the guitar for the first time.
-During your guitarist career, you'll encounter many different ways in which music is represented on paper (or on digital devices): chords charts, arpeggios and scales boxes, sheet music, accidentals, tempos, strumming and rhythm notation.
+During your guitarist career, you'll encounter many different ways in which music is represented on paper (or on digital devices): guitar tabs, chords charts, arpeggios and scales boxes, sheet music, accidentals, tempos, strumming and rhythm notation.
 This article will give a basic introduction on how to read music and apply this skill to your guitar studies.

 The other day I was listening to a podcast interview with St. Vincent, one of the most notorious musicians of our time, who also happens to be an extremely original guitarist (here's an episode of guitar moves with her).

 In the interview, she mentioned that in spite of having attended Berklee College of Music for two full years, she can't read sheet music.
 But it clearly hasn't been an impediment for her.

 But how does a musician of that stature get so far in their career without an ability such as sight-reading?

 Well, depending on the music you're into, you may find that most of your heroes either can or can't sight read.

 If you were to investigate the way each of your guitar idols learnt their craft, you'll notice that they either practiced by ear (the art of figuring out a piece of music by merely listening closely and then trying to play it) or favored one or another type of musical reading.